Yandex Cloud

 4. To write logs to the default log group, select Folder in the Destination field.

-5. Specify the folder whose log group you want to be using.
+5. Specify the folder whose log group you want to use.

 6. Select the minimum logging level.

-Logs of the specified level and higher will be written to the execution log.
+The execution log will contain logs of this level or higher.
 The available levels are TRACE, DEBUG, INFO, WARN, ERROR, and FATAL.
-The default level is INFO.
+The default is INFO.

 Specify the following logging parameters in the cluster create command: